Silks, Lyra, Bungee: What's the Difference? [2025 Class Overview]

 We get asked a lot about the difference between our aerial classes.
-What really IS the difference between aerial silks, aerial hoop (lyra), and aerial bungee classes?
+What really IS the difference between aerial silks, aerial hoop (lyra), aerial yoga, strength & stretch, and aerial bungee classes?
 Let me break it down for you!

 Aerial Silks